openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## OAuth 2.0

-According to the OAuth 2.0 paradigm, each Credential Issuer acts as a Resource Server that is protected by an Access Token issued by an Authorization Server, as defined in OAuth 2.0 [@!RFC6749].
-The same Authorization Server may protect one or more Credential Issuers.
+According to the OAuth 2.0 framework, each Credential Issuer acts as a Resource Server that is protected by an Access Token issued by an Authorization Server, as defined in OAuth 2.0 [@!RFC6749].
+The same Authorization Server can protect one or more Credential Issuers.
 Wallets identify the Authorization Server for a Credential Issuer by referring to the Credential Issuer's metadata (see (#credential-issuer-metadata)).

 All OAuth 2.0 Grant Types and extensions mechanisms can be used in conjunction with the Credential issuance API.
 Aspects not defined in this specification are expected to follow [@!RFC6749].